Hi angels (and men of Own, of course!)

 Let's break it down by session

 Now let's get into the nitty-gritty of what you can focus on each and every training session.
-Imagine you’re walking into the gym for week one of a new program, here are our top tips to get more out of your program:
+Imagine you’re walking into the gym for Week 1 of a new program.
+Here are our top tips to get more out of your program:

-• Avoid making large jumps in weight.
-Instead, increase the weight by small increments, such as 2.5-10%.
+Avoid making large jumps in weight.
+Instead, increase the weight by small increments, such as 2.5 to 10 percent.
 This isn't always possible, especially in upper body and lower body strength differences.

 Let's get specific

-Leg Press — If you’ve done week one on 70kg, a 10% increase would be to add 7kg, which often we can’t add to a leg press.
-However, if we were to round this up to 10kg, week two could be on 80kg.
-Since our legs are a large muscle group, we could likely increase another 10%, which makes this 8kg, needing to be rounded to 90kg.
+If you’ve done Week 1 on 70kg, a 10 percent increase would be to add 7kg, which often we can’t add to a leg press.
+However, if we were to round this up to 10kg, Week 2 could be on 80kg.
+Since our legs are a large muscle group, we could likely increase another 10 percent, which makes this 8kg, needing to be rounded to 90kg.
 Since we have rounded up for two weeks, we might feel our max oncoming, and we could drop this back down to 80kg.
-Week four might look like pushing through all on 90kg.
+Week 4 might look like pushing through all on 90kg.

-This is an example and not advice, a lot of the time, we won’t be able to accurately add 2.5-10% each week due to machine restrictions.
+This is an example and not advice.
+A lot of the time, we won’t be able to accurately add 2.5 to 10 percent each week due to machine restrictions.

-DB Shoulder Press — If you’ve done week one on 4kg, a 5% increase would be to add 4.2kg, I don't know about you, but I have never been to a gym with those.
-With the first method, we could be ‘stuck’ on 4kg dumbbells for 5 weeks before feeling comfortable moving up to 5kg.
+If you’ve done Week 1 on 4kg, a 5 percent increase would be to add 4.2kg.
+I don't know about you, but I’ve never been to a gym with those.
+With the first method, we could be ‘stuck’ on 4kg dumbbells for five weeks before feeling comfortable moving up to 5kg.
 However, you could try a more micro approach like the below:

 Our final thoughts

 Remember that increasing weights is a gradual process that requires consistency and won’t always be perfect.
-Stick to your program, trust the process, and over time, you’ll see significant the improvements you want!
+Stick to your program, trust the process, and over time, you’ll see the improvements you’re working for.

 Now thats a whole lot of information all in one go, so if you have specific questions about your training, let us know by emailing us.